-By Jan Bryan, EdD, Vice President, National Education Officer; Laurie Borkon, Vice President, Government Affairs; & Eric Stickney, Director, Education Research
+By Jan Bryan, EdD, Vice President, National Education Officer; Laurie Borkon, Vice President of Educational Partnerships; & Eric Stickney, Senior Director of Educational Research

 What if, instead, we thought about screening as a barometer?
 Just as a barometer measures the force exerted by the atmosphere, universal screening measures the pressure exerted on core instruction by the atmosphere surrounding the benchmark.
 If the benchmark lacks rigor, we may fail to identify students on the cusp of challenge; too rigorous, we may lack resources to support all identified students.
-As VanDerHeyden, et. at.
-(2016) writes, “trying to provide intervention to more than 20 percent of students rapidly overwhelms the system’s resources” increasing the pressure on core instruction.
+As VanDerHeyden et. al. (2016) write, “trying to provide intervention to more than 20 percent of students rapidly overwhelms the system’s resources,” increasing the pressure on core instruction.

-Educators using Renaissance Star 360® for screening can, and often do, customize the benchmark to reflect the goals of the district.
+Educators using Renaissance Star 360® for screening can, and often do, customize the benchmark to reflect the districts’ goals.
 The three images displayed below reflect data from the same screening event.
 Note that the shape of the data is identical in all three screening reports.
 The first two reports reflect benchmarks at the 40th and 50th PR.
 The third report reflects student data within the atmosphere of the proficiency benchmark for the state summative exam.

 At a recent meeting focused on Star screening data, Richard Slade, Head Teacher for Plumcroft Primary School in the UK, shared the concept of “Write Once Read Many” (WORM).
 Write once—generate data via screening.
 Read many—use screening data for multiple purposes.
 Think about viewing data through both the RTI and state proficiency lenses.
 For the purposes of informing intervention decisions, view the data via an established, consistent benchmark.
 This helps determine how many students you can comfortably serve in Tiers 2 and 3.
 Then, view the data again through the state proficiency lens as a barometer to check the strength of core instruction and its impact on each student.

-“Intervening without consideration for what a student specifically needs is like choosing an antibiotic without identifying the bacteria causing an infection,” VanDerHeyden, et. al. (2016).
+“Intervening without consideration for what a student specifically needs is like choosing an antibiotic without identifying the bacteria causing an infection,” VanDerHeyden et. al. (2016) write.
 Star screening data highlights the potential need for intervention and provides insights to specify what that student must gain during intervention.

 Keep in mind that goal setting is about the development of the student and the effectiveness of the intervention.
 Essentially, you set a goal for the student and for the intervention.
 Goals need adequate time and enough test administrations to ensure that you make a sound decision.
 Traditionally, Tier 2 interventions were delivered and decisions made about their effectiveness in 6–8 weeks, but there is little empirical evidence to support that practice (Shapiro, 2013).